mudawali91/sql-optimization/README.md

 ### Suggestion Improvements

 **1. Set Indexes**
-* Set and use index for columns that used for filter and join the relation tables
+* Set and use index for columns that used for filter and join the relation tables.
 ```
 ALTER TABLE JobCategories
 ADD INDEX name (name);